 - Students may choose a minor to individualize their degree.
 For a complete list of minors, please click here.

-Mayville State is offering a new Bachelor of Science degree in special education for early childhood, elementary, and secondary levels.
+Mayville State offers a Bachelor of Science degree in special education for early childhood, elementary, and secondary levels.
 This is the first undergraduate special education strategist degree available in North Dakota.
 All core classes within the special education area of study are available online.
 Learn more.

 What do students say about the teacher education programs at Mayville State?